 - How to plan a virtual happy hour or birthday party

 - Three things you can do today to make your life instantly better

 I’m currently working on a book about optimizing your friendships.
 I’m represented by Sonali Chanchani at Folio Literary.

-I’m currently working on adapting “Clearly, I Didn’t Think This Through” for television and I’m represented by Michelle Weiner at CAA.
-I’m also working on a guide for couples who are planning on moving in together.
+I’m also adapting “Clearly, I Didn’t Think This Through” for television.
+I’m represented by Michelle Weiner at CAA.